Stop the Leak

-- In the first year of extra funding (2015-16), only 36% of CCGs who responded increased their CAMHS spend to reflect their additional government funds.
+- In the first year of extra funding (2015-16), only 36% of CCGs who responded increased their CAMHS spend by as much as their additional government funds.

 - Nearly two-thirds (64%) of CCGs used some or all of the extra money to backfill cuts or to spend on other priorities.

-- In the second year of extra funding (2016-17), only half of CCGs (50%) who responded increased their CAMHS spend to reflect their additional government funds.
+- In the second year of extra funding (2016-17), only half of CCGs (50%) who responded increased their CAMHS spend by as much as their additional government funds.
 The other half (50%) are using some or all of the extra money for other priorities.

 Sarah Brennan OBE, Chief Executive at YoungMinds, says: